srikanth311/AGL-With-A-Custom-Recipe/agl-with-a-sample-recipe.md

 ## Yocto-Project-1: Creating a sample Yocto project recipe and adding it to Automotive Grade Linux Image

 In this article, we will see how to build an AGL image along with a custom meta layer and a sample recipe.
-These steps are basic understanding steps that we need to understand to build our own custom recipes.
+These are basic steps that we need to understand to build our own custom recipes.

 #### Steps:
 1. Prepare the build host.